Writing a letter to the editor

-The purpose of letters pages in newspapers is to give everyday people an opportunity to publish their views and respond to the issues of the day.
+The purpose of letters to the editor pages in newspapers is to give everyday people an opportunity to publish their views, comment on a recent article and respond to the issues of the day.
 This makes writing a letter to the editor one of the easiest ways to get your message across to thousands of readers.

 Another reason why letters to the editor are important is that they are monitored carefully by politicians who assume that each letter to the editor represents many other people who share the same views as the letter-writer.

 A letter to the editor may well be one of the trickiest few paragraphs you will ever write.
-You must capture the readers’ attention in the first sentence and win them over a few paragraphs later.
+You must capture the readers’ attention in the first sentence and win them over within a few sentences.
 Here are some tips:

 Be timely and topical

 If you are responding to something that appeared in the newspaper, you need to send your letter to the editor that very day or, at the latest, the next day.
 Sending a letter on Thursday about an issue that appeared in Monday’s paper is a waste of time because it will not be published.
 Media moves quickly and if you wait a day or two, the news outlet may have already moved on to another topic.

 If you are not responding to something, but writing off your own bat, think about whether there have been any related issues in the paper or on the news recently.
 If you can tie your letter into a current issue you will have a better chance of getting it published.

 To give your letter the best chance of being published, keep it under 180 words – less than 150 is even better.

 There simply isn’t space in a letter to the editor to cover more than one topic.
 If the issue is complex, select a couple of key points and write about those.